Cyriaque Lamar

 The continents focused their long luminosity on a man in a top hat and chiffon sarong, and a familiar voice reverberated across the water.

-“Now, some of you may have heard those ugly rumors about Ringwood.
+“I see we got Senator Senpai in the front row, sporting our vintage ’67 jodhpurs.
+Look at those spacious thigh pockets, perfect for smuggling cocaína dippos, Sen-Sen!
+I’m just joshing ya!
+Now, some of you may have heard those ugly rumors about Ringwood.
 ‘Why’d DorCorp shill to Grandpa Sam?
 Dorset, the codpiece people?’
-Others may be thinking, ‘Life-X?
+Others of you are thinking, ‘Life-X?
 C’mon!
-Immortality’s the purview of the snake oiler, peddling nips of RAMbrusco up the seaboard!’
+Immortality’s for the snake oiler, peddling nips of RAMbrusco up the seaboard!’
 Look, I hear you: it’s 2996, and nobody wants to be a brain in a jar or a ghost in a machine.”

 The Night Sea rippled with clapter, and Tippi realized the sculpted man obscured his face with wrenched fists.

-“Picture it: your genes, coded into Dorset’s proprietary microentities, who’ll dictate your designs while you rest assured, spared the infirmities of eternity.
+“Picture it: your genes, coded on Dorset’s proprietary microentity, who’ll dictate your designs while you rest assured, spared the infirmities of eternity.
 If you can’t beat The Clench, join it!
 But seriously, DorCorp wouldn’t be here, at The Big Atlantic Trade Fiesta, if we didn’t think we had something good on our hands.
 Something powerful.
 Something primordial.
 Something borderline divine.
 And who better to ensure your dynasty than the fashion house who reinvented the banana hammock for the Alpha Regio set-”

 no one: bought it

-“Then how did Leviathan enter the ecosystem?” asked Tippi.
+“Then how did Leviathan enter the ecosystem?”

 The Gore: Fossil gave an igneous emission, fragrant of sadism.